 “Novated leases now have a wider base of customers,” Georgiou said.
 “Employers traditionally only offered this product to their middle to senior managers.
 Now, the trend is to include all staff.
 Some employers are using novated leases as an employee recruitment tool.”

 In 2011, Veolia signed up with ORIX for its novated lease program.
 Veolia has 2,000 employees in Australia.

+The used-vehicle market in Australia has been very strong during the past 18 months; however, it has recently started to see some softening.
 Key remarketing channels in Australia are auctions, wholesale tender, retail yards, and novated lease remarketing.

-Among the changes impacting the Australian fleet market are tax-related.
+Other changes impacting the Australian fleet market are tax-related.

 “Changes to the fringe benefit tax (FBT) regime, which occurred in May 2011, have seen the multiple tax levels being reduced to just one flat rate aimed at reducing the number of drivers trying to hit the higher mileage thresholds to reduce their FBT liability on personal leases,” Trevaskus said.
 “This has created a lot of activity from employers looking to reduce the impact of the change on their tool-of-the-trade vehicles where the employer is liable to pay the FBT cost on corporate leases.
 The net effect of having one flat rate will mean most tool-of-the-trade cars will see an increase in their FBT cost and many employers are choosing to adopt a method of calculating FBT that will see them change car policies to reduce their operating cost and subsequently their tax bill.”

 Some fleets are turning to technological solutions to be in compliance with FBT liability on personal leases.